Section 1.The name of this organization is the "Professional Convention Management Association."

 Section 3.
 SUPPLIER PARTNER

 .
 This class of membership shall be open to individuals whose organization is engaged in providing products and services related to the conduct and operation of meetings, conventions, exhibits and seminars.
-This class of membership shall be eligible to vote and to hold office, with the exception of an officer position.
+This class of membership shall be eligible to vote and to hold office.

 Section 4.
 ASSOCIATE